 Sai Kung’s remoteness means cleaner beaches and less water pollution, making it a mecca for water sports, including scuba diving, SUP, and jet skiing.
 If time is limited, from Sai Kung Pier you can catch a boat ride to nearby Sharp Island, where you can swim and enjoy the beautiful Half Moon Bay, or hike over to the tombolo which is only visible at low tide.

 One of the best experiences is to take a kayaking day trip to the Sai Kung UNESCO Global Geopark, with incredible rock formations, hidden coves, and untouched beaches—you won’t believe you’re still in Hong Kong.
-You’ll need a good guide; check out Kayak-and-Hike, which has been running these tours for more than 20 years.
+You can rent a kayak or book a kayaking and snorkeling tour in advance.

 Sai Kung is the epicentre of junk boat trips in the summertime.
 Usually the full-day trip on these party boats includes unlimited bar and food, and takes you to explore the area’s untouched beaches.
 If you’re with a big group, you can charter the junk boat yourself for a private party.